parthasarathy27/Java_beginner_practice/README.md

 A step-by-step series of examples that tell you how to get a development environment running:

-1. Clone the repo to your local machine:
+1. Clone the repo to your local machine.

 ```bash
 git clone https://github.com/yourusername/Java_beginner_practice.git